 - Russian Flagship Program

 Study abroad is an important part of undergraduate education in our increasingly interconnected world.
-Media Management, Industry and Policy students often pursue language study and other coursework through the following exchange programs:
+Media Management, Law and Policy students often pursue language study and other coursework through the following exchange programs:

 - a study abroad through the Office of Overseas Study